realpython/materials/pyqt-calculator-tutorial/pycalc/README.md

 ## About the Author

 My name is Leodanis Pozo Ramos.
-I'm a **freelance Python Developer and [technical writer](https://realpython.com/team/lpozoramos/)**.
+I'm a **freelance Python Developer, and [author](https://realpython.com/team/lpozoramos/)**.
 If you need more information about me, and my work, then you can take a look at my [personal page](https://lpozo.github.com/).

 ## License